The Dangers Of Bad Leadership: How It Affects Employee Morale

 Avoiding bad leadership practices is essential for creating a healthy and productive work environment.

-The theory behind this lies in various leadership models and theories, such as transformational leadership, servant leadership, and authentic leadership.
+The theory behind this lies in various leadership models and theories, such as transformational, servant, and authentic leadership.

 These theories emphasize the importance of building trust, fostering open communication, and empowering others to achieve their full potential.